Inf-YifanYang/URL-Shortener/README.md

 # URL Shortener

-A URL Shortener API built with FastAPI, allowing users to create shortened URLs, handle link expiration, and manage URL redirection.
+A URL Shortener API built with FastAPI and SQLite, allowing users to create shortened URLs, handle link expiration, and manage URL redirection.
 The API also includes a feature to periodically deactivate expired URLs by setting an `is_active` flag to `False` to free up the URLs for reuse.

 ## Features